Snyder, Buffalo top Georgia Southern 23-21 in Camellia Bowl - WHIZ News

+“This was kind of a small episode of kind of who we’ve been and what our season looked like,” Buffalo coach Maurice Linguist said.
+“Just tough yards, grind out play after play.
+And kind of throw a blanket over the scoreboard and just pound the rock, is what we say.”

 The Bulls (7-6) chewed up the clock with runs from Ahmed on 11 consecutive plays and one pile-pushing final first down.
-He finished with 27 carries for 98 yards and a touchdown.
+The former walk-on, who was awarded a scholarship in the spring, finished with 27 carries for 98 yards and a touchdown.

 That last first down meant quarterback Kyle Vantrease and Georgia Southern (6-7) couldn’t get the ball back for a final chance against Vantrease’s former team, with whom he spent five years and started 26 games before transferring.